For Our Future: MCCN Strategic Planning

 - Dr. Ann Waterman, Interim Academic Dean

 MCCN celebrates the completion of the Strategic Planning Survey with a pizza party for students, faculty and staff.
-See the photos here.
+See the photos and video here.

 March Steering Committee Meeting activities and accomplishments